-The Emerging Scholars Program provides research experiences for low-income students their first year at KU and supports their overall transition to college.
-Students get paid an hourly wage to work 4-7 hours per week as a research assistant and to participate in professional development workshops.
+The Emerging Scholars Program provides research experiences for low-income students in their first year at KU and supports their overall transition to college.
+Students get paid an hourly wage to work 4-7 hours per week as a research assistant and to complete a monthly professional development activity and attend the monthly professional development workshops.

 The Emerging Scholars Program provides research experiences for low-income students during their first year at KU and supports their overall transition to college.
 Students are paid $10/hour to work for a faculty member as a research assistant and participate in monthly professional development activities.

 Students are required to have a $2000 Federal Work Study award to be eligible for the program, as their wages are paid in part through this award.
 Emerging Scholars work in departments from all across campus, from history to engineering to the arts.
 No prior research experience is required, just an interest in research and learning something new!

 Incoming Emerging Scholars are expected to:

 - Have Wednesday or Thursday from 4-5pm open on their class schedule.
 Based on their availability, they will be assigned to a group that meets once a month on one of those days.

 - Attend the program orientation that will take place from 4-5 pm during the first Wednesday and Thursday of the fall semester.
 All participants will sign an Emerging Scholars Program Participation Contract at the program orientation.